 TEXES (Texas Examination of Educator Standards): To receive a teaching certificate in Texas, one must pass the appropriate TEXES tests.
 Applications for these tests are available from the HPU School of Education.
 The tests may be scheduled online and taken in our testing center.

-The Collegium also offers secured testing facilities available to faculty who need to test a student outside of regularly scheduled testing times.
+The Center for Student Success also offers secured testing facilities available to faculty who need to test a student outside of regularly scheduled testing times.

 Tutoring